 Outdoor cats often stray into other people’s gardens, where they can make a mess and wreck what you’re trying to grow.
 This is a seriously frustrating problem for many gardeners.
-If you know the owner of the cat (assuming it’s not a stray), you might try talking to your neighbor about keeping the cat out of your yard, but that could create an uncomfortable situation.
 Fortunately, there are some simple, cheap and perfectly humane steps you can take to keep cats out of your garden.

 What all these steps boil down to is simply making your garden less inviting to cats – without making it unattractive to anybody else.

-- First of all, if they poop, get rid of it.
+- If they poop, get rid of it.
 This reduces their sense that your garden is their litterbox.
-Also, because cats are carnivores, their poop can pass on to humans any diseases their prey had when they ate it (which is why pregnant women are advised to avoid it).
+Also, because cats are carnivores, their poop can pass on to humans any diseases their prey had.
 You really don’t want cat poop in your soil, especially if you’re growing food.

 - Most cats don’t like water or mud, and there are a couple of humane ways to use this to your advantage.
 Do not shoot directly at them with a garden hose – it can be forceful enough to hurt a cat.
 Keep a toy water gun handy and shoot at them with that.
 In a pinch, you can shoot just in front of them with the garden hose, creating a wet spot they won’t want to cross.

 - Dump used tea black leaves on the ground.
 Cats dislike tea, so rip those bags open and spill the leaves around your garden.
 (Tea leaves are a good compost material, anyway.)